-- Share benefits arising from their utilisation of genetic resources and associated Traditional Knowledge fairly and equitably with the Providing Country and other appropriate stakeholders9. - Strive to share benefits arising from the new utilisation of genetic resources accessed or otherwise acquired prior to the entry into force of the Nagoya Protocol, as far as reasonably possible, in the same manner as for those acquired thereafter10.
+- Share benefits arising from their utilisation of genetic resources and associated Traditional Knowledge fairly and equitably with the Providing Country and other appropriate stakeholders11. - Strive to share benefits arising from the new utilisation of genetic resources accessed or otherwise acquired prior to the entry into force of the Nagoya Protocol, as far as reasonably possible, in the same manner as for those acquired thereafter12.

-Benefits may include any of those listed in the Annex to the Nagoya Protocol, although because of the not-for-profit nature of the work of the Participating Institutions are most likely to be non-monetary, inter alia: scientific training, education, capacity building, transfer of technologies, collaboration on scientific work programmes, and the mutual sharing of research results and of associated publications (see Annex 4 to this document).
+Benefits may include any of those listed in the Annex to the Nagoya Protocol, although because of the not-for-profit nature of the work of the Participating Institutions are most likely to be non-monetary, inter alia: scientific training, education, capacity building, transfer of technologies, developed by the Legislations and Regulations Group and amended by UK CETAF members REVISION 23 November 2021 collaboration on scientific work programmes, and the mutual sharing of research results and of associated publications (see Annex 4 to this document).